Ran-n/config/README.md

     - "scripts.csv" are the list of scripts to be downloaded.
     - "arquivos.csv" are the list of files to be saved as part of the config.
     - "i18n.csv" internacionalization file.

+### Add new languages

+Only two steps:
+- Edit the "media/linguas.csv" file and add the code and name of the new language (codes must be unique).
+- In "media/i18n" add the translation for each id indicating the language code, like in the examples in the file.

+Now, when you set that language code in the ".cnf" file the program will pick it automatically.
+Remember to translate all ids, otherwise it will print the error message of not finding it.

 ## Version Control
 ### Changelog